GTAmodding/gta3script-specs/SPECIFICATION.md

 A possible side-effect of executing a command is the updating of the *compare flag*.
 The **compare flag** of a command is the boolean result it produces.
 The **compare flag of a script** is the *compare flag* of the its last executed command.
 The *compare flag* is useful for conditionally changing the *flow of control*.

 The **program counter** of a script indicates its currently executing command.
 Unless one of the *side-effects* of a command is to change the *program counter*, the counter goes from the current command to the next sequentially.
-A explicit change in the *program counter* is said to be a change in the *flow of control*.
+An explicit change in the *program counter* is said to be a change in the *flow of control*.

-A command is said to perform a **jump** if it changes the *flow of control* irreversibly.
+A command is said to perform a **goto** if it changes the *flow of control* irreversibly.

 A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored later.